How to Embroider a Sweatshirt or Hoodie With A Machine

 line up your design!

-Then, load your design and line it up with your markings.
-Here’s me lining up the design above.
+Then, load your design and line it up with your markings

 place a layer of water-soluble topping over the sweatshirt